Ensures human research is conducted ethically and responsibly.

 a) RMIT University seeks to avoid duplication of ethics review, in line with the National Statement.

-b) RMIT University accepts human research ethics approvals from HRECs registered with the NHMRC, and accepts multi-centre research proposals where RMIT University researchers are involved but the Chief Investigator is from another institution.
+b) RMIT University accepts human research ethics approvals from HRECs registered with the NHMRC and accepts multi-centre research proposals where RMIT University researchers are involved but the Principal Investigator is from another institution.
 All such projects will be registered with the respective HREC or CHEAN (see section 2.4).

 2.6.
 Aboriginal and Torres Strait Islander research